wliu14/soma-task-tracker/README.md

 For each task `v` in topological order:
 - If `v` has no dependencies: `ES(v) = 0`.
 - Else: `ES(v) = max(EF(u))` across all dependencies `u`.
-- If a task has a due date, it cannot finish before that date (the due date acts as a minimum finish day).
+- If a task has a due date, it cannot finish before that date.

 The UI shows earliest start as a real date: `baseDate + ES` days.